Global-Chem/global-chem/academic/paper.md

 We truncated dithiolane from the amide and passed through CGenFF (Full data available in the Supporting Information) which indicated that the dilemma was in part due to the extent of puckering caused by the 2 Sulphur atoms within the constrained cyclopentane ring system.
 T
 To begin our parametirization process we chose to focus on `S1-C3-C4-S2`, backbone to the cyclopentane ring and the dihedral from the methyl to one carbon on the backbone `C1-C2-S1-C3`.
 Since the molecule is symmetric, it makes the complexity of the molecule decrease twofold.
-The parametirization of 1,2-dithiolane was performed using FFParam [Reference Here] following the FFParam Workflow [Reference Here].
-To begin our process, we first subject the compound to quantum mechanics (QM) geometry optimization, with Gaussian [Reference HEre], using mp2 theory to treat electron correlation [Reference Here] and basis set of “6-31/+G*” to handle the orbital polarizability of the sulphur atom.
+The parametirization of 1,2-dithiolane was performed using FFParam (91) following the FFParam Workflow (92).
+To begin our process, we first subject the compound to quantum mechanics (QM) geometry optimization, with Gaussian (93), using mp2 theory to treat electron correlation (94) and basis set of “6-31/+G*” to handle the orbital polarizability of the sulphur atom (95).
-Our intended goal is to use the QM as a reference target data that the molecular mechanics (MM), CHARMM [Reference Here], should approximately match.
+Our intended goal is to use the QM as a reference target data that the molecular mechanics (MM), CHARMM (96), should approximately match.
 We perform potential energy surface (PES) scans around our selected dihedrals and compare the surface of the QM vs the MM.

-To match the PES scan for the MM to the QM we have to tweak “tunable” parameters as defined in charmm potential energy function (i.e force constants, multiplicity) [Reference Here] until we reach a reasonable surface scan and numbers that make common sense.
+To match the PES scan for the MM to the QM we have to tweak “tunable” parameters as defined in charmm potential energy function (i.e force constants, multiplicity) (97) until we reach a reasonable surface scan and numbers that make common sense.
 To determine the partial charges, we observe the dipole moment induced by the interaction between the atom of interest and water.
 When the dipole moment of the QM and MM reach within a range
 (< 0.5kcal/mol) we consider that reasonable.